mousedownmike/caldart/README.md

 -   **Serverless** - Serverless is a common marketing term that refers to a service where the provider manages all of the server resources and customers provide a single function that they want to run.
 Customers only pay for the time and resources used when their function is executing.
 This can significantly reduce operating costs by having the provider manage software and security updates and by only paying for server resources when they're being used.
 -   **Infrastructure as Code** - Infrastructure as Code is a methodology where infrastructure changes (e.g. databases, servers, domains, etc...) are managed through configuration files that are tracked for changes.
 This reduces the problems encountered when a change is made in an administrative console and subsequently forgotten.
 New environments and systems can be brought up with the execution of a single command as opposed to following a multi-page document of error-prone instructions.

-The next section describes how these terms can come together to provide an improved experience with CalDART.org.
+The next section describes how these terms can come together to provide an improved CalDART.org experience.

 ## Proposal